Swadlincote railway station

 Swadlincote railway station was a station that served the town of Swadlincote, South Derbyshire.
 The station was located off Midland Road near the present day fire station which now occupies the station site.
 There is also a new build housing estate nearby called "Old Railway Mews".

 Opening

 The first station to serve Swadlincote was in the nearby Castle Gresley settlement quite a distance from the town.
-This section was authorised under the Midland Railway (Leicester and Swannington Alteration) Act of 1846 and although recorded as opening to passengers in 1851 much of the line had been completed by as early as September 1849.
+This section was authorised under the Midland Railway (Leicester and Swannington Alteration) Act 1846 and although recorded as opening to passengers in 1851 much of the line had been completed by as early as September 1849.

 Usage

 The line was more for industrial use for the local mines and collieries but was also used for passenger services with stations at both Woodville and Swadlincote.
 The through services ran from Leicester West Bridge to Swannington but there were also services to Burton-upon-Trent and Nuneaton.